Plan A Denver Christmastime Visit With Kids

 • On New Years Eve, the Zoo offers a special early midnight countdown for parents with small kids.
 Enjoy the lights, ring in the New Year and be home by 10:00.

 Tip: Tickets are less expensive in the first half of December, when the zoo is also less crowded.
 After December 15 both prices and crowds increase.

-The City also always offers two Christmas classics: The Colorado Ballet does The Nutcracker.
-For several years, my daughter, my now-12YO granddaughter and I make the Nutcracker a girls night out.
-We dress up, eat at a fancy dinner, and then and then head to the theater.
+For several years now, my daughter, my now-tween granddaughter and I would make the famous ballet a girls’ night out.
+We dress up, eat at a fancy dinner and then head to the theater.
 Our finale is after-theater drinks at the Curtis Hotel (find the lowest rate to stay here).
 So much fun!

-Other family friendly seasonal shows are on DPAC and during select weeks after Thanksgiving.
-Parents with older teens might consider this year’s staging of David Sedaris’ Santaland Diaries.
+DPAC schedules other family friendly seasonal shows for select weeks after Thanksgiving.
+Parents with older teens might consider David Sedaris’ Santaland Diaries.
 A live version of the movie Elf, appeals to a wide range of ages.

 Beyond the Holidays

 Pin it for later!